shasankp000/shasankp000/README.md

 - 🎮 Using Minecraft as a testbed for agentic AI and interactive systems
 - 🔍 Bridging research ideas (NLP, RL, knowledge systems) with real, playful applications
 - 🌌 Designing projects that mix creativity, logic, and a bit of imagination about the future
 - Working on a human-brain-inspired, private AGI project — less about size, more about structure.

+# 🧭 Vision
+Building an AI that understands humans — not by mimicry, but by shared logic and emotion.

+---

 🎮 Featured project: [AI Player Mod](https://github.com/shasankp000/AI-Player)
 > A Minecraft mod with pathfinding, NLP, reflexes, self-goals, and LLM-powered conversations.